wzul/Billplz-API-Class/README.md

 ## Other

-Please open an issue or email to wan@billplz.com
+Please open an issue or email to Facebook: [Billplz Dev Jam](https://www.facebook.com/groups/billplzdevjam/)